Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification: Introduction

 Third, the use of sequential models for image interpretation presents challenges, particularly in how images are arranged into sequences due to the non-causal nature of visual data: 1) Many approaches rely on a simple `\textit{Raster}' scan to flatten the image, which can result in discontinuities, or `jump connections,' when the scan reaches the boundaries of the image; 2) Previous works \cite{multiscanicpr, multi-lstm} have demonstrated that a continuous scan approach yields better results in HSI classification.
 It can maintain the highest spatial correlation by ensuring continuity in scanning across pixels.
 It also preserves multi-directional information inherent in the image’s direction-sensitive properties.
 Despite these advantages, existing one \cite{multi-rt} often processes scans one by one in a unidirectional manner, then aggregate the results.
 This method does not necessarily prioritize the central pixel’s features during model training and then increase the feature redundancy and computational burden.

-In response to three scenarios discussed, two critical needs emerge: 1) Alternative Base Model: There is a need for an alternative model that enhances parallel computing or incorporates attention mechanisms, offering greater flexibility than RNNs.
-This model should also demand fewer resources and exhibit less complexity, proving lighter and more efficient than Transformers, and 2) Enhanced Scanning Method: A refined scanning method is required that supports continuous, multi-directional processing.
+In response to three scenarios discussed above, two critical needs emerge: 1) Alternative Base Model: There is a need for an alternative model that enhances parallel computing or incorporates attention mechanisms, offering greater flexibility than RNNs.
+This model should also demand fewer resources and exhibit less complexity, proving lighter and more efficient than Transformers, and 2) Enhanced Scanning Method: A refined scanning method is required that supports continuous and multi-directional processing.
 This method should provide image-aware cognition without being redundant, effectively capturing the spatial correlations and dynamics inherent in image data.

 Recently, structured state space sequence (S4) models \cite{s4} and the Mamba architecture \cite{mamba, survey1, survey2, survey3} are brought into the spotlight.
 These models are adept at handling long-sequence data and can scale linearly with sequence length.
 The Mamba architecture, in particular, builds on S4 by adding a selective-scan mechanism that adaptively attentions on relevant inputs, showing superior computational efficiency compared to Transformers.
-Although the Mamba-based methods has shown promising results in some visual tasks \cite{ssm360, vim, vmamba, rsmamba, changemamba, rs3mamba}, its potential for HSI classification has yet to be explored.
-Therefore, there is a critical need to develop a suitable Mamba model specifically designed for HSI classification.
+Although the Mamba-based methods has shown promising results in some visual tasks \cite{ssm360, vim, vmamba, rsmamba, changemamba, rs3mamba} (e.g. Vision Mamba (ViM), Visual Mamba (VMamba), etc), its potential for HSI classification has yet to be fully explored.
+Directly applying these advanced Mamba-based models on HSI classification task may encounter unsuitability and problems.
+Therefore, there is a critical need to develop a suitable vision-based Mamba model specifically designed for HSI classification.